 Dit artikel is ook in het Nederlands beschikbaar.

-Recently Erasmus Mutana, who also constructed all our previous rainwater collection systems, built a first sample at a widow’s house in Katooma village.
+Recently Erasmus Mutana, who also constructs rainwater collection systems at schools for us, built a first sample at a widow’s house in Katooma village.
 This woman had to take the long, arduous, mainly steep road all the way down to the lake for water every day and back up again.
 A heavy burden for her that has now come to an end.
 Of course, other villagers also use the facility.

-This first sample was a test for us; the result and the reactions are so positive that we have decided to definitively add the construction of 5,000 rainwater collection systems to our goals.
-As mentioned above, the system can be built in remote locations that are not accessible to a truck and where the larger rainwater collection systems such as we install at schools are not an option.
-The cost per system is significantly lower than that of a larger rainwater harvesting system with plastic inner tank; at schools, where there are hundreds of children and the risk of (serious) damage is many times greater, we still prefer the rainwater collection systems that we have installed several times.
+This first sample was a test for us; the result and the reactions are so positive that we have decided to structurally add to our goals the construction of 5,000 rainwater collection systems.
+As mentioned above, the systems will be constructed in remote locations that are not accessible to a truck and where to construct the rainwater collection systems that we have installed several times.

 We thank Thijs-Jan van Hoek for his generous donation that made the construction of this first system possible!